psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Though grief and woe 'tis now to tell.

 CII.
-Patrick : Come finish the charming tale thou'st told,
+Patrick: Come finish the charming tale thou'st told,
 O Oisín of gold, of the weapons of war—
-Why from such land didst thou e'er return ?
+Why from such land didst thou e'er return?
 I fain would learn what the causes are.

 CIII.
 And say whilst there thou didst abide
 If thee thy bride any children bore,
-Or wast thou for long in the Land of Youth ? —
+Or wast thou for long in the Land of Youth? —
-I long in truth to list such lore !
+I long in truth to list such lore!

 CIV.
-Oisín : I had by Niamh of the Golden Hair
+Oisín: I had by Niamh of the Golden Hair
 Three children fair as ever smiled
 Whose sweetness gave us daily joys—
 Two gallant boys and a maiden mild.

 CV.
-Patrick : O sweet-voiced Oisín, do not grieve, —
+Patrick: O sweet-voiced Oisín, do not grieve, —
 Where didst thou leave those children sweet?
 Tell me the names of thy offspring fair,
 And tell me where they mirthful meet.

 CVI.
-Oisín : Those children three rich heirs would be
+Oisín: Those children three rich heirs would be
 To kingdoms free and fair and great,
 To roval sceptre, crown of gold
 And wealth untold, no tongue could state.